SystemsApproach/5G/primer.rst

 strive for) high utilization (and hence explicitly assign different users to different “shares” of the available radio spectrum).

-We start by giving short primer on radio transmission as a way of laying a foundation for understanding the rest of the 5G architecture.
+We start by giving a short primer on radio transmission as a way of laying a foundation for understanding the rest of the 5G architecture.
 The following is not a substitute for a theoretical treatment of the topic, but is instead intended as a way of grounding the systems-oriented description of 5G that follows in the reality of wireless communication.

 2.1 Coding and Modulation
 -------------------------

+The mobile channel over which digital data needs to be reliably transmitted brings a number of impairments, including noise, attenuation, distortion, fading, and interference.
+At its core, coding inserts extra bits into the data to help recover for all the environmental factors that interfere with signal propagation.
+Modulation on the other hand, generates signals that represent the encoded data stream into signals, and it does so in a way that matches the channel
-At its core, coding inserts extra bits into the data to account for environmental factors that interfere with signal propagation, and modulation translates the encoded data into electromagnetic signals by varying the signal’s amplitude and phase.
-This relationship is depicted in :ref:`Figure 2.1 <fig-modulation>`, where coding typically implies some form of *Forward Error Correction* (e.g., turbo codes, polar codes) and modulation is done relative to an assigned *carrier signal*.
+characteristics: It matches the transmission bandwidth to channel bandwidth and it uses a signal format that maximizes the number of reliably transmitted bits every second based on the specifics of the channel impairments that are present.
+This operation is depicted in :ref:`Figure 2.1 <fig-modulation>`, where coding typically implies some form of *Forward Error Correction* (e.g., turbo codes, polar codes) and modulation is done in two stages—the first digital and the second analog—relative to an assigned *carrier signal*.

 .. _fig-modulation:
 .. figure:: figures/Slide09.png
     :width: 500px
     :align: center

-    Figure 2.1: The role of coding and modulation in wireless communication.
+    Figure 2.1: The role of coding and modulation in mobile communication.

 When dealing with radio signals propagating through the air, opportunities for interference abound.
 As illustrated in